KarenaLab/DataScience/README.md

-# DataScience
+#### DataScience
-Repository for small projects about all Data Science Foundations
+Repository for small projects, a start-to-end tools about all Data Science foundations.